Pupil Premium Government Grant

 Barriers to educational achievement faced by disadvantaged students at our school and how we are addressing them:

 We believe that the very best way to improve the outcomes for all of our young people is to provide them with outstanding teachers who can help them to excel in their learning and make excellent progress.
-That is why we spend the vast majority of the grant (93%) on staff.
+That is why we spend the vast majority of the grant on improving the quality of teaching and leadership.

 We believe that leadership is critical to success in our school too, we have chosen to spend some of the grant so that excellent leaders can develop the skills required in all of our staff to enable our young people to achieve brilliant results.